-Mongoose lemurs have soft grey-brown fur with a pale grey muzzle and black nose.
-They are about 30 cm long, with a 45 cm tail.
+Mongoose lemurs have soft grey-brown fur with a pale grey muzzle and a black nose.
+They are about 30cm long, with a 45cm tail.
 The female weighs about 1.3kg, while the male weighs roughly 1.7kg.

-This species of lemur are unusual in that their daily activity and sleeping patterns change depending on the season.
-In the wet season they are more active in the day where as in the hotter dry season they are more active in the night.
+This species of lemur is unusual because their daily activity and sleeping patterns change depending on the season.
+In the wet season, they are more active in the day but in the hotter dry season they are more active at night.

-Similar to the Ring-tailed lemur the mongoose lemur’s diet in the wild is mostly made up of fruit, although they do eat flowers, leaves and nectar.
+Similar to the ring-tailed lemur, the mongoose lemur’s diet in the wild is mostly made up of fruit, although they do eat flowers, leaves and nectar.
 They have also been known for feeding on grubs and beetles.
-However, due to the high sugar content of fruit found here in Europe, we are not feeding our lemurs any fruit and lots of zoos are now actively cutting out fruit from primate diets, as it has been directly linked to diabetes in these animals.
+However, due to the high sugar content of fruit found here in Europe, we are not feeding our lemurs any fruit and lots of zoos are now actively cutting out fruit from primate diets, as it has been linked to diabetes in these animals.

 You can learn more about the mongoose lemurs' conservation status on the IUCN Red List of Threatened Species website